How to adjust pickup height on an electric guitar is one of the simplest ways to improve clarity,

 approached with patience and careful listening.

-string action and playing dynamics.
+string action, and playing dynamics.

-adjustments become more predictable
+When those elements work together, adjustments become more predictable and results

-and results more consistent.
+more consistent.

-If pickup height adjustments don’t deliver
+If pickup height adjustments still don’t deliver the tone you’re after, replacement may become the

-practical next step rather than a guess.
+practical next step rather than endless tweaking.

-and a guitar that responds the way it should.
+usually leads to better long-term results and a guitar that responds the way it should.

 Ready to Start?